 We advise contact is made with the Local Authority to obtain a preliminary view before submitting an application and some offer formal pre-consultation services.
 If you would like us to advice further please go to our contact page.

 Even the Government could see that making someone advertise on the premises and in a newspaper might be a little over the top if you simply wanted to change your general manager and therefore the DPS.

 There is therefore a streamlined variation procedure for the change of Designated Premises Supervisor and so long as the correct form is submitted, with the appropriate consent from the person who is the incoming DPS, and the fee, this application will be deemed to have immediate effect when it is received by the Local Authority.

-This is an essential power within the Act, as the sacking of your DPS on a Friday afternoon could otherwise leave you without the power to sell alcohol for the rest of the weekend.
+This is an essential power within the Act, as the sudden departure of your DPS on a Friday afternoon could potentially leave you without the power to sell alcohol for the rest of the weekend.